-Dealing with flight disruptions can be really frustrating.
-However, the positive thing is that the European Union has laws to help travelers when things go wrong.
+Handling flight problems can be really frustrating.
+However, the positive thing is that the European Union has laws to assist travelers when things get messed up.
 If you’re flying in the EU, it’s a good idea to understand these regulations.
 They can come in handy if your flight goes off course.

 Passenger Rights under EU Regulation 261/2004